Yahlly21/DL/README.md

 12. results.csv: Contains the results from all trained models, including metrics such as accuracy, precision, recall, F1-score, and AUC.

+13. finetuning_last_2_layers: Trains all the models using the second finetuing tecnique.

+14. result_last_2_layers: Contains the results from all trained models using the second  finetuing tecnique.

-13. Assets Folder 'assets/': Contains necessary files for the Model Selection Dash app.
+15. Assets Folder 'assets/': Contains necessary files for the Model Selection Dash app.

 **How to Use This Repository** -